Portugal: Risk Assessment

-- Beginning of sectoral and geographic diversification of exports, research and innovation capacities
+- Beginning of sector and geographical diversification of exports, research and innovation capacities

-- Limited size of its manufacturing industry, specialization in low and medium added value areas (fuels, food products, chemical products, vehicles, clothing, and metals)
+- Small manufacturing industry; specializing in low and medium value added sectors (fuels, food products, chemicals, vehicles, clothing, metals, footwear)

 - High levels of public and private debt

 - Inflexible labor market; lack of domestic competition; insufficient investment

 - Slow-functioning legal system